robot131/robot131.github.io/news/smart_car.md

 According to the competation goals and the basic constitution of the smart car, the whole task is divided into five parts corresponding to five members:
 1. Debug and maintain the electrical and mechanical structure of the smart car
-2. Light up the camera and process the pictures recorded during moving, and give proper messages to the main control board
+2. Light up the camera and process the pictures recorded during moving, and send appropriate signals to the main control board
-3. Use the laser SLAM to construct the model of the race track before the game start, and to measure the surrouding distance during the game.
+3. Use the laser SLAM to construct the model of the race track before the game start, and to measure the surrounding distance during the game.
 Then send the distance information to the main control board
 4. Recieve the messages from the camera and the laser SLAM, and use the messages to give motion orders to the motor to move the car correctly
 5. Make a visual Interface on the laptop that can interact with the car, give orders to the car, and check the status of the car during the game